rootzoll/konfetti-app/README.md

 To work together easily on translations we created this tool: https://github.com/rootzoll/angular-translate-sheet-export

 Its a script for a Google Sheet that contains all i18n strings and exports it so that updates and translation extensions can be easily transferred into the konfetti app.
 See project ReadMe for instructions.

+Link to the Google Translation Sheet (Read Only) : https://docs.google.com/spreadsheets/d/1AO5c7H3h25GyNeIslCLgbcpuxtnJA3stFfu4b4lThRM/edit?usp=sharing

 To help on the translations get an invite to the Google Sheet by sending an email to chrtistian@konfettiapp.de

 ## Other Konfetti Software (to run your own server)